The Aviva MyWholeLifePlan (IV) has been renamed to the Singlife Whole Life as of 16 August 2022.

 Premium Payment Terms

-The Singlife Whole Life is a regular premium policy with flexible payment term options – 10,15, 20, and 25 years, or up to the age of 65 years old.
+The Singlife Whole Life is both a single premium or regular premium policy with flexible payment term options – 10,15, 20, and 25 years, or up to the age of 65 years old.

 Your final premium amount is determined by factors such as age, gender, smokers status, sum assured, policy type, and length of premium period.